 3. Grounded Responding™—the ability to stay calm and not overreact, rather than creating distance or running away when your partner gets anxious or upset.

-4. Meaningful Endurance™—stepping up and facing the issues that bedevil you and your relationship, and the ability to tolerate discomfort for the sake of growth.
-[2]
+4. Meaningful Endurance™—stepping up and facing the issues that bedevil you and your relationship, and the ability to tolerate discomfort for growth.2

-The goal, according to Schnarch, is not to compromise.
-He believes that these issues are too important to sacrifice your principles for.
+According to Schnarch, the goal is not to compromise.
+He believes that these issues are too important to sacrifice principles for.
 He also argues that the most common gridlocked issues aren’t philosophical but practical and behavioral.
 The four central ones, according to Schnarch, are sex, money, kids, and in-laws.

-According to Schnarch, anxiety lessens as the individual begins to “stand on their own two feet.”
-These differences are real, and each of you, as separate human beings, are entitled to think differently.
+According to Schnarch, anxiety lessens as individuals begin to “stand on their own two feet.”
+These differences are fundamental, and each of you is entitled to think differently as a separate human being.

-Dr. Schnarch believes that this isn’t a pathological process.
-It is a developmental one.
-If the individuals stick with this infuriating interaction, they may begin to “differentiate.”
-They start to recognize that whether their partner agrees with them or not, they must be capable of independently embracing the goodness and validity of their position.
+Dr. Schnarch believes this isn’t a pathological process but a developmental one.
+If the individuals persist in this infuriating interaction, they may begin to “differentiate.”
+They may start to recognize that, whether their partner agrees with them or not, they must be capable of independently embracing the goodness and validity of their position.

 Like Schnarch, Dr. Bader views emotional gridlock as a normal developmental issue in couples.
 Using Margaret Mahler’s model of infant development applied to couples, she sees these types of fights frequently at two levels of developmental stages of growth: the Differentiation stage and the Practicing stage.